-Who are your facilitators?
+Who are your community facilitators?

-Are the facilitators trained?
+Are the community facilitators trained?

-Yes, facilitators receive ongoing training and development.
+Yes, community facilitators receive basic core training to do their work and ongoing training and development.

-Do I get to choose my facilitator?
+Do I get to choose my community facilitator?

 Do I get to choose the members of my son/daughter’s Lifetime Network?

 Yes.
-Individuals and families work closely with the facilitator and identify people they would like to be invited into the network and potential relationships to explore.
-Individuals may have their own ideas of who they would like in their network and the facilitator balances that with the family’s goal for certain types of support people.
+Individuals and families work closely with the community facilitator and identify people they would like to be invited into the network and potential relationships to explore.
+Individuals may have their own ideas of who they would like in their network and the community facilitator balances that with the family’s goal for certain types of support people.
 The ultimate goal is for a network to be made up of people who genuinely care about the individual and their family and who will have the ability to support the individual in the long term.

 How long will it take for my son/daughter to get a Lifetime Network?